0mgABear/CS50P/README.md

     - \W: NOT a word character

 - how does the computer / re.search going to search if something matches a pattern?

   - finite state machine
   - non-deterministic finite automaton
   - start state -> determine if it stays in the first stage or transition to the next stage
   - did it end up in an except state / final state: depicted as double circle
     - in the except state after finishing input = valid
     - if not in the except state when input is finished = invalid

+- if you need to validate something that is common (e.g. email/url), find a library to do it instead.
+No need to reinvent the wheel.

+  - typing yourself / constructing yourself might lead to more errors.

+- := : if and only if you want to assign from right to left AND you want to ask a if/elif question.
+  - walrus operator
+  - new to python in recent years
+  - can assign a value from right to left
+  - AND ask a boolean question
+- .replace(what you want to replace, what you want to replace it with)
+- .removeprefix() - no need 2 arguments

 ## Week 8: Object-Oriented Programming (OOP)